Watson: next episode, recaps, cast, plot and everything we know about the Morris Chestnut medical drama

 Sherlock Holmes and Watson is one of the most iconic duos of all time, but the new CBS series Watson is set to offer a different look at the beloved titular character.

-Watson is set to join the CBS lineup in mid-season, adding on to the network’s lineup of new shows for 2024-2025 that include Georgie & Mandy’s First Marriage, Matlock, NCIS: Origins, Poppa’s House and more.
+Watson is one of the network’s new shows for 2024-2025, which includes Georgie & Mandy’s First Marriage, Matlock, NCIS: Origins, Poppa’s House and more.
 It also reunites the network with creator/producer Craig Sweeney, whose previous updated take on Sherlock Holmes and Watson, Elementary, ran for seven seasons on the network.

 So what’s in store for this new iteration of Dr. Watson?
 Here’s everything you need to know about Watson.